You're in: ARTISTS | ROBERTO BERNARDI

 • CV

-With impeccable technical mastery, Roberto Bernardi paints colorful candies, lollipops of intriguing shapes and tempting sweets from an attractive point of view which perfectly reveals how interesting they are.
+With impeccable technical mastery, Roberto Bernardi, hyper-realist artist, paints colorful candies, lollipops of intriguing shapes and tempting sweets from an attractive point of view which perfectly reveals how interesting they are.

-He was born in Todi (Perugia) in 1974.
+Roberto Bernardi was born in Todi (Perugia) in 1974.
 After finishing high school, he moved to Rome where he began working as a restorer at the church of San Francesco in Ripa, but he soon moved on from painting restoration to devote himself entirely to the creation of his paintings and moved towards a new form of realism closely related to hyperrealism.
 In 2004 he moved to Manhattan, his works were strongly influenced by the American culture and he began to have relations with the prestigious art world of the Big Apple.
 From 2004 to 2010 he took part in many artistic projects sponsored by American and European collectors along with other artists of the hyperrealist movement.
 In 2010 the Italian multinational oil and gas company, ENI, added Bernardi to the group of young talents from all over the world to uniquely interpret every moment of Eni’s communication and commissioned Bernardi a work that they added to their prestigious art collection.
-Since 2012 Bernardi took part in an international museum tour that began at the Tübingen Museum in Germany and then continued in 13 other museums around the world.
-This exhibition tour included the prestigious Thyssen-Bornemisza Museum and the Museum of Bellas Artes in Bilbao (Spain), the Kunsthal Museum in Rotterdam (Holland), the New Orleans Museum of Art and the Oklahoma City Museum of Art (U.S.A.).
-In 2014 he was invited to the “Contemporary Realism Biennal” at the Fort Wayne Museum of Art (U.S.A.).
-He took part in solo and group exhibitions all over the world.
+Since 2012 Bernardi has taken part in an international museum tour that began at the Tübingen Museum in Germany and then continued in 13 other museums around the world.
+This exhibition tour included the prestigious Thyssen-Bornemisza Museum and the Museum of Bellas Artes in Bilbao (Spain), the Kunsthal Museum in Rotterdam (Holland), the New Orleans Museum of Art and the Oklahoma City Museum of Art (USA).
+In 2014 he was invited to the “Contemporary Realism Biennal” at the Fort Wayne Museum of Art (USA).
+Over the last decade Bernardi's works have evolved, his hyperreal compositions have been increasingly influenced by the Pop Art and in 2015 the Oxford University Press Editions included one of his paintings in the book "Sugar and Sweets" by D. Goldstein.
+In 2016 MONA (Museum of Old and Modern Art in Tasmania) published Bernardi's paintings in the publication "On the Origin of Art".
+In 2022 the Thyssen-Bornemisza Museum in Madrid acquired a painting of Bernardi to add to its prestigious collection.
+He has exhibited in solo and group exhibitions in private galleries and public museums around the world.
+Among the latest there are "Photorealism.
+50 years of Hyperrealistic painting" at the Art Museum of Rotterdam (2017), "Nopixel, Arte al limite" at the Pinacoteca G. Bellini in Sarnico (2019), "High fidelity, Anthony Brunelli & the Digital Age Photorealist" at the Arnot Art Museum in Elmira, New York (2020), "Hyperrealism in the Blanca and Borja Thyssen-Bornemisza Collection" at the Thyssen-Bornemisza Museum in Madrid (2022).
 He lives and works in Todi.